eTRONICSKH/Arduino-Simple-Button-Library/README.md

 }
 ```
 ## Button Features
 Integrated with essential actions while using buttons and making each function works independently.
-You can call any function any time and any where in your code but please note `There no interrupt action`.
+You can call any function any time and any where in your code but please note `There's no interrupt action`.
 - **Push Detection**:

   This function detects when the button is pushed, same as detecting `falling-edge` with pull-up button or `rising-edge` with pull-down button.